Gregory Richards: Development

 The writers also began exploring Gregory's "complicated" marriage to Olivia.
 Behrens called the couple "dysfunctional", but said there was "a deep love" between them.
 He commented "What got them to where they are now is Gregory's fear of... fill in the blank.
 How deep do you want to go?
 But the more you see, the more interesting their battles are."
 Behrens thought Gregory and Olivia's actions came down to love and fear, and they were not meant to be mean to those around them, they just did things for themselves that made it seem that they were mean.
 At the start of the serial, Gregory discovers that Olivia is having an affair with Del Douglas (John Reilly) and is "extremely jealous".
 Olivia and Caitlin later became pregnant at the same time, after they both have sex with Cole.
 Behrens called his character "the stupidest man in the world" for believing Olivia's lies about the pregnancy.

 In December 1997, Seli Groves of the Times-News observed that Gregory appeared to be "tilting toward villainy", after hiring a hitman to kill Cole and telling Caitlin that her baby died at birth, so he and Olivia could raise it as their own.
 Behrens said that if he were Gregory he would definitely disagree with the villain tag, explaining "I would recognize that all great men, such as myself, are often seen as evil or no good because they get what they set out to achieve.
 But just because I might, more often than not, use Machiavellian means to get what I want, that's still no reason for my family, or anyone else, to think any less of me."
 He concluded that anything Gregory does, he does it for his family, who were not always appreciative of his actions.

+In December 1998, a writer from Soap Opera Update previewed the soap's 1999 stories during an interview with the show's head writer Margaret DePriest.
+They revealed Gregory would make "sweeping changes in his life, both personally and professionally."
 In early 1999, Gregory becomes a murderer after he kills Francesca Vargas (Lisa Guerrero).
 An Inside Soap writer noted that "the heat is on" for Gregory after the truth emerges.
 He is seen attempting to flee Sunset Beach, only for his escape to end badly when he falls into the "treacherous" sea.
 His body is not found, leading to mixed reactions from characters close to him.
 His daughter Caitlin is "devastated", while his wife Annie Richards (Sarah G. Buxton) realises she is about to become very rich.
 However, Gregory is alive and only slightly injured.
 After hauling himself out of the sea, Gregory hides out in a cave and vows that Annie and Cole will pay for tricking him into confessing to Francesca's murder.
 The plot led to Behrens portraying Gregory while he was pretending to be his own uncle, Tobias.